Pandaqi/Pandaqi-Studio/pandaqi-studio/content/one-pizza-the-puzzle/_index.md

 boardgame: true

 title: "One Pizza the Puzzle"
-headerTitle: "One Pizza the Puzzle | Deliver one pizza before anyone else without crossing paths"
+headerTitle: "Deliver one pizza before anyone else without crossing paths"
 blurb: "A One Paper Game for 2–8 players about running your own pizza business.
 A raging rivalry, however, makes it impossible to cross paths with other pizza couriers without causing huge problems ..."

 longblurb: "A game about sending pizza couriers all over town and cutting off other players.
 Because, obviously, you are not allowed to cross other lines drawn on the board."